 On teams which have dominant starting lineups and superstars, the merely average lineup might actually be preferable to the above-average lineup, as it would almost never cough up a big lead created by its dominant starters.
 There is, moreover, the issue of $$: above-average players are in high demand, so they tend to cost a lot of money.
 Merely average players who excel only at slowing down the game are not in demand, and so might be purchased on the cheap.

 Of course, this is not to say that teams should want their bench lineups to be merely average.
-But it does mean some teams might benefit from targeting certain skills and strategies for their benches: scoring late in the shot clock, offensive rebounding, drawing fouls, defending in such a way as to make opponents shoot later in the shot clock, and fouling well (for example, by fouling Ben Simmons in transition after your team’s attempt at offensive rebounding has failed, trying to take a charge but fouling instead).
+But it does mean some teams might benefit from targeting certain skills and strategies for their benches: scoring late in the shot clock, offensive rebounding, drawing fouls, defending in such a way as to make opponents shoot later in the shot clock, etc.

 This idea raises some interesting thought-experiment questions.
 For example: